Param-Harrison/blog/content/blog/center-align-content-vertically-and-horizontally-in-css/index.md

 - non fixed width of content block ✅
 - content can be inline level element or block level element ✅

+#### some of the practical use cases in UI

+- Modals
+- Hero Header section (jumbotron section)
+- Video background with content
+- Cards with unequal heights and centrally aligned content

 Flexbox is so powerful and you can easily develop more styles and components using it.
 Its supported on all major browsers, no excuse to not use it 😊